Gallery Opening Hours: Monday to Friday 8am-4pm; Saturday 9am-12:30pm

 Paintings for sale in Durban at Elizabeth Gordon Gallery.

-We have a range of South African art prints available in our Durban art gallery on Montpelier Road.
+We have a range of South African art prints available in our Durban art gallery at

 We deliver in South Africa and internationally.